 How do you find the right size candle for a candle holder?

-Measure the candle holder's opening and select a candle with the same circumference to ensure a snug fit.
+Measure the candle holder's opening, and select a candle with the same circumference to ensure a snug fit.
 In some cases, you may need to try a few different options before you find the right one.